-CMH - Children with Medical Handicaps
+CMH - Complex Medical Help

 What is CMH?